preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 + **Layout Theming**: If you would like to use custom settings for the layout, open this section and select "Custom Theme".
 + **Block Theming**: If you would like to use custom settings for the layout, open this section and select "Custom Theme".

-A detailed description of Theming settings will be added soon.
+Regarding Custom Theme, detailed information about the options are found here in the Omnia 6.0 documentation: :doc:`Theme for the Business </admin-settings/business-group-settings/settings/theme/index>`

 Action Menu
 ------------
-The following settings are available here, for the default Action Menu and for the Action Men used in MS Teams:
+The following settings are available here, for the default Action Menu and for the Action Menu used in MS Teams:

 .. image:: workplace-navigation-settings-action-menu.png